Please review the details below before submitting your presentation proposal.

 5. Workshop (90 minutes)

 Proposals for this session type should be interactive, 90-minute workshops designed to engage a group of participants in an activity related to one of the conference tracks.
 Non-traditional, cutting-edge interactive workshops that are forward thinking are desired.
-Example topics for Workshop may relate to innovations in design thinking, makerspaces, conducting educational research in online and digital learning, designing hands-on, experiential online activities and labs, removing barriers to online learning, and other related topics of interest aligned with this year’s tracks.
+Example topics for Workshops may relate to innovations in design thinking, makerspaces, conducting educational research in online and digital learning, designing experiential online activities and labs, removing barriers to online learning, and other related topics of interest aligned with this year’s tracks.

 Workshops should be designed with 2-4 meaningful and measurable participant learning outcomes (LOs) with opportunities explicitly outlined by the presenters showcasing collaborative and/or interactive group activities that will be used during the session to achieve stated learning goals.